zaoyang/30-days-of-web-development/day-19/day-19.cq.md

 ## How do I know what Programming Language to learn?

 You can approach this question a couple of different ways.
 One is to look at the most popular Programming Languages.
 Several helpful resources collect information about Programming Language popularity/use[^tiobe].
-We will look at two: Stack Overflow's Developer Survey Results[^insights], and Github's Octoverse survey[^octoverse].
+We will look at two: [Stack Overflow's Developer Survey Results](https://insights.stackoverflow.com/survey/2019/#technology-programming-scripting-and-markup-languages), and [Github's Octoverse survey](https://octoverse.github.com/projects#languages).

 **Stack Overflow's Developer Survey Results: Popular Technologies**
 ![](public/assets/stackoverflow-insights.png)